-- England has a beautiful scenery.
-Though it might not be able to keep up with countries it is pretty nice to view the ocean in places like Eastbourne (read about some beautiful places to visit near London).
+- England has beautiful scenery.
+Though it might not keep up with countries, it is pretty nice to view the ocean in places like Eastbourne (read about some beautiful places to visit near London).

-- Small and cute towns like Canterbury, Chester and Hastings have their own charm.
+2) Small and cute towns like Canterbury, Chester, and Hastings have their own charm.

-- England is full of history, old castles and churches can fascinate even those who are not interested in history.
+3) England is full of history.
+Old castles and churches can fascinate even those who are not interested in history.

-- England is the country with one of the friendliest inhabitants I can imagine.
-I remember so many situations I was standing in the streets of England feeling lost and being approached by English people asking if I needed help.
+4) England is the country with one of the friendliest inhabitants I can imagine.
+I remember so many situations.
+I was standing in England’s streets feeling lost and being approached by English people asking if I needed help.
 Also, I love saying and hearing “thank you” and “please” 🙂

-- England is a real melting pot (though probably not in the very rural areas) where all cultures and religions can be found.
-Nobody cares if you wear your Indian dress, wear your traditional African clothes or don’t wear much at all.
-I haven’t experienced that kind of multiculturalism in Germany or in other European countries.
+5) England is a real melting pot (though probably not in the very rural areas) where all cultures and religions can be found.
+Nobody cares if you wear your Indian dress, wear your traditional African clothes, or don’t wear much at all.
+I haven’t experienced that kind of multiculturalism in Germany or other European countries.

-- Compared to other (Western) European countries, England offers good value for money.
-Though, it isn’t as cheap as in Eastern European countries it still doesn’t eat into your budget (I say that as a German).
+6) Compared to other (Western) European countries, England offers good value for money.
+Though it isn’t as cheap as in Eastern European countries, it still doesn’t eat into your budget (I say that as a German).
 Okay, London is surely an exception, but overall, it is not as expensive as countries in Northern Europe or Central Europe.
 Plus, many activities can be done for free (check out my London on a budget guide).

-- I love England´s big cities, like Manchester, Birmingham, and Liverpool (as a “water” person I am especially attracted to Liverpool with its big harbor).
+6) I love England´s big cities, like Manchester, Birmingham, and Liverpool (as a “water” person I am especially attracted to Liverpool with its big harbor).
 Check out my post with the most beautiful places in England.

-- English is spoken 🙂 British English is spoken.
-The accent is appealing and after all, this is the real English 🙂
+7) English is spoken 🙂 British English is spoken.
+The accent is appealing, and after all, this is real English.

 What didn’t I really like in England?
-Well, not much but there are actually two things I disliked and also one thing that leaves me, at least, a little speechless.
+Well, not much!
+But there are actually a few things I disliked and also one thing that leaves me, at least, a little speechless.

 - They speak British English.
 Though this accent sounds really nice, it sometimes is hard to understand.

 - They drive on the left side.
-I would love doing a road trip, but since I get confused with left and right, this has actually stopped me from driving a car by myself.
+I would love to do a road trip, but since I get confused with left and right, this has actually stopped me from driving a car by myself.

 Who is also such an England fan as I am?
 Leave your comment and tell us about your England experiences.

-If this post has convinced you to move to England 🙂 read an read an expat guide on moving to UK.
+If this post has convinced you to move to England 🙂 read an expat guide on moving to the UK.